johnivanpuayap/johnivanpuayap/README.md

 #Projects
 <br>
 A Multi-channel Image Compression using Huffman Coding
-  - <p align=”justify”> The Multi-channel Image Compression using Huffman Coding project is an academica project implemented in Java, is designed to compress multi-channel images using the Huffman coding algorithm.
-The project aims to reduce the size of multi-channel images while maintaining their quality, by efficiently encoding the image data. </p>
+  - <p style="text-align: justify;">The Multi-channel Image Compression using Huffman Coding project is an academic project implemented in Java.
+It is designed to compress multi-channel images using the Huffman coding algorithm.
+The project aims to reduce the size of multi-channel images while maintaining their quality, by efficiently encoding the image data.</p>

 <br>